digital-asset/daml/docs/source/tools/trigger-service/index.rst

         // Prefix for table names to avoid collisions.
 EXPERT ONLY.
 By default, this is empty and not used.
         //table-prefix = "foo"

         // Maximum size for the database connection pool.
-Defaults to 12. pool-size = 12
+Defaults to 8. pool-size = 8

         // Minimum idle connections for the database connection pool.
-Defaults to FIXME. min-idle = 4
+Defaults to 8. min-idle = 8

         // Idle timeout for the database connection pool.
-Defaults to FIXME. idle-timeout = 12s
+Defaults to 10 seconds. idle-timeout = 10s

         // Timeout for database connection pool.
-Defaults to FIXME. connection-timeout = 90s
+Defaults to 5 seconds. connection-timeout = 5s
       }

       authorization {